 • Fastest route to direct battery-grade end-product, no secondary processing needed

-• Exceptionally high (99%) lithium recovery and selectivity for lithium over other brine constituents including magnesium, calcium, sodium, potassium, and boron
+• Exceptionally high selectivity for lithium over other brine constituents including magnesium, calcium, sodium, potassium, and boron

 • Minimal carbon footprint, water and reagent recycling, minimal waste, no emissions